Reviews of the Best Water Softeners of 2023

 Connect the pipes leading to the bypass valve:

 We should mention at this point that this process requires soldering work, so If you don’t know how to solder, you should call in a professional.
 This is plastic, so it is advised that you solder the fittings separately before attaching them to the valve.
 Your softener comes with compression fittings that you use to attach the pipe.

 Securely clamp the drain hose to your softener and run it to a draining sink.
 You need to be careful here or the drain hose won’t work properly.
 Ensure that you read the instruction manual before doing anything.

 Fit the overflow tube to the side of the brine tank.
 Again, be faithful to the manufacturer’s instructions – don’t deviate.

 Set the bypass valve to “bypass”:

 Once that is done, turn on your water supply.
 Let the water flow through the softener to remove dirt and air trapped in the pipes.
-You can now turn your water heater back on.
+You can now turn your water heater back on!

-Open the bypass valve’s inlet control about halfway:
+Open the valve’s inlet control about halfway:

 Plug your unit again:

 Plug your unit again.
 Push “regenerate” and then wait for the unit to run to the next stage.
 Repeat this until the unit reaches “service” setting.
 Watch out for leaks – if you spot any, turn off the softener and re-solder the leaking point.
 If everything works fine, go ahead and program your desired controls.